JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 end
 ```

-For the purpose of this article, the underlying calls that the Door Server would need to make to the Hardware are left out of the code.
+For the purpose of this article, the underlying calls that the DoorServer would need to make to the Hardware are left out of the code.

 ### Let's write some tests